johncrimmins/CollabCanvas-v3/docs/overview.md

 ## Core Collaborative Canvas

-### Canvas Features
+### LookBook Features

-Your canvas needs a large workspace with a smooth pan and zoom.
-It doesn’t need to be truly infinite, but should feel spacious.
-Support basic shapes — rectangles, circles, and lines with solid colors.
-Add text layers with basic formatting.
+The LookBook workspace is a large canvas with smooth pan and zoom functionality, featuring a professional grey background.
+At the center is a fixed 1000x1000px white square called a "Look" - this is where users compose their primary visual concepts.
+Users can add additional Looks (Look 2, Look 3, etc.) which appear 1000px below each previous Look, each numbered with black text in the top-left corner.

+The workspace supports basic shapes (rectangles, circles, arrows) and text layers with formatting options (Header, Subheading, Paragraph).
+Objects can exist anywhere in the LookBook workspace - the grey area around Looks serves as a staging area where designers can organize elements before swapping them into a Look to visualize the composition.

-Users should be able to transform objects (move, resize, rotate).
-Include selection for single and multiple objects (shift-click or drag-to-select).
-Add layer management and basic operations like delete and duplicate.
+Users can transform objects (move, resize, rotate), select single and multiple objects (ctrl-click for multi-select), manage layers with visibility controls, and perform operations like duplicate, delete, copy, and paste.

 ### Real-Time Collaboration